Tool Introduction

 - Q: What is the difference between nominal interest rate and actual Annual Percentage Yield (APY)?

-A: The nominal interest rate (APR) is the surface interest rate unadjusted for compounding, while APY (actual Annual Percentage Yield) is the true annual rate of return after considering the effect of compounding.
+A: The nominal interest rate (APR) is the stated interest rate unadjusted for compounding, while APY (actual Annual Percentage Yield) is the true annual rate of return considering the effect of compounding.
 APY more accurately reflects the actual growth of funds.

 - Q: What input formats are supported?